 TEN THINGS YOU NEED TO KNOW ABOUT SUSPENSION SETUP

 (1) Race sag.
 Setting sag is the one thing that every rider thinks he can do, but normally does wrong.
 Here are some tips: First, do not measure the sag with the rider standing up.
 Sit down.
 Second, bounce on the suspension before measuring.
 Third, sit where you actually ride, not some dream position that you think looks impressive.
-Fourth, measure from the exact same place every time.It doesn’t matter where you emasure from as long as you measure from the same spot—and can discern the diffrence in the sag.
-KTM wants their race sag measure almost straight up, other manufacturers suggest measure in line with the arc of the wheel.
+Fourth, measure from the exact same place every time.It doesn’t matter where you measure from as long as you measure from the same spot—and can discern the difference in the sag.
+KTM, Husqvarna, Kawasaki and GasGas want their race sag measure almost straight up, other manufacturers (Honda, Yamaha and Suzuki) suggest measuring in line with the arc of the wheel.